morgandival/till-counter/README.md

 - [x] Better handling and display of invalid values
 - [x] Alternative currencies!!!
 (AUD, EUR, JPY, NZD, USD)
 - [x] Alternative currencies 2.0: change the symbol for currencies that don't use dollars
-- [ ] Reset button: click to reset to 0.00 so you can start again without refreshing.
+- [x] Reset button: click to reset to 0.00 so you can start again without refreshing
+- [ ] Reset on currency change

 ## Known Issues: